KseniiaMaslakova/SQL-Projects-Portfolio/README.md

 ## **Project Structure**
 - Each project folder contains SQL scripts, data files, and documentation detailing the project's objectives, design, and queries.

-## **How to Run**
-- Import provided SQL scripts into your database system.
-- Follow project-specific README files for instructions.

 ---
 This portfolio demonstrates hands-on experience in designing and managing relational databases, writing optimized SQL queries, and ensuring data integrity.